njbca/OptiPlant/docs/src/usage.md

 ![Scenario definition](images/Scenario_def.png)

-For example, in the image, *Is_nonflex* scenario uses the *Islanded* scenario as reference scenario, meaning that that the *electricity from the grid - used (1 or 0)* parameters will be set at 0 instead of 1 PLUS the *NH3 plant - Load min* will be set at 1 instead of 0.4 in the original *Data_base_case* sheet.
+For example, in the image, *Is\_nonflex* scenario uses the *Islanded* scenario as reference scenario, meaning that that the *electricity from the grid - used (1 or 0)* parameters will be set at 0 instead of 1 PLUS the *NH3 plant - Load min* will be set at 1 instead of 0.4 in the original *Data\_base\_case* sheet.

+!!! note
-"Chains" of references does not work, meaning that *Is_nonflex* can not be used as a reference scenario (because it's already using a the *Islanded* reference scenario).
+        "Chains" of references does not work, meaning that *Is\_nonflex* can not be used as a reference scenario (because it's already using a the *Islanded* reference scenario).

 ### Scenarios to run

 This sheet is used to list the different scenarios to be run through the optimization model.
 The conditions and characteristics of each of the listed scenarios make reference to the other sheets in the same excel document or to the profile folder.
-One can set the scenario parameters such as: operating strategy, location wind/solar data, year data, produced fuel, electrolyzer technology, etc. The output results of the model are going to be stored as CSV files in a ``results`` folder (the folder is automatically created).
+One can set the scenario parameters such as: operating strategy, location wind/solar data, year data, produced fuel, electrolyzer technology, etc. The output results of the model are going to be stored as CSV files in a `results` folder (the folder is automatically created).

 ![Scenarios list](images/Scenarios_list.png)

-For more advanced analysis, more scenario columns can be added (see ``Full_model`` for complete features).

-The *Scenario* columns refers to the scenarios defined in the *Scenarios_definition* sheet.
+The *Scenario* columns refers to the scenarios defined in the *Scenarios\_definition* sheet.
 Scenario name, is the name of scenario that will appear in the result file after running OptiPlantPtX.

 ## Profiles